-Two groups responded to the call for patient input: the Canadian Liver Foundation and the Canadian Organization for Rare Disorders.
-The following is a summary of key input from the perspective of the patient groups:
+One group, the Canadian Liver Foundation, provided input for this submission.
+Patient perspectives were obtained from survey via an online questionnaire.
+The following is a summary of key input from the perspective of the patient group:

 - HT-1 is a rare, inborn genetic error of metabolism associated with a severe form of liver disease in infancy or early childhood.
-In its acute form, without drug or transplant treatment, death from hepatic failure occurs frequently within three to nine months of age.
+In its acute form, without drug or transplant treatment, death from hepatic failure occurs, frequently within three to nine months of age.
 The clinical manifestations of chronic HT-1 are less severe, but these children may develop liver cancer or liver failure and require a liver transplant.
 Patients' and caregivers' lives frequently revolve around the burdens of this disease.
-Financial, social, and emotional strains may be experienced by the family of patients with HT-1. - Early detection of HT-1 (within days of birth) and prompt treatment program are associated with the best chance of survival and the fewest long-term complications. - Most respondents from both patient groups are currently receiving nitisinone (Orfadin or a bioequivalent version of the same drug) or had used it in the past.
+Financial, social, and emotional strains may be experienced by the families of patients with HT-1. - Most respondents reported currently receiving nitisinone products (Orfadin or MDK-Nitisinone).
+Patients report a quick response to treatment with nitisinone.
 Nitisinone treatment is considered life-saving and offers the opportunity to lead a more normal life.
-However, HT-1 still presents many challenges, such as adherence to the strict diet, need to be monitored regularly for progress, chance of cognitive delay, drug-related side-effects, long-term complications of the disease (e.g., development of liver cancer), and financial impact on the family and individual.
+However, HT-1 still presents many patient challenges, such as adherence to the strict diet, the need to be monitored regularly for progress, long-term complications of the disease (e.g., development of liver cancer), and the anxiety about receiving the medication in a timely fashion, as any interruption in treatment has the potential to have serious consequences. - The patient group hopes that the current no-cost access to nitisinone therapy, regardless of brand, remains in place to alleviate the financial burden on patients and their families.